MattB859/MS2-Space-Attack-game/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.

-        2. As a First Time Visitor, I want the gaming controls to be smooth and easy to use.
+        2. As a First Time Visitor, I want the game controls to be simple and easy to use.

         3. As a First Time Visitor, I want the game to be fun and challenging.

-        4. As a First Time Visitor, I want the website and content to load fast.
+        4. As a First Time Visitor, I want the website and game to load fast.

     -   ### Returning Visitor Goals